elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-02.md

 * Filebeat can optionally talk directly to elasticsearch. when using logstash, elasticsearch is just one of many  possible destinations!

-* Logstash and filebeat can communicate to  maintain “backpressure” when things back up
+* Logstash and filebeat can communicate to  maintain "backpressure" when things back up

 * Filebeat maintains a read pointer on the logs.  every log line acts like a queue.